What Is the Best Cut of Steak? The Ultimate Top 10 List

 To reverse-sear your porterhouse, cook the seasoned steak on low heat (275° F) for 15-20 minutes.
 Finish the steak in a hot cast iron skillet, basting with butter, garlic, and herbs.

 Porterhouse cuts may be a bit tricky to learn how to cook.
 However, once you master cooking a T-bone steak, you can replicate the process on a Porterhouse cut.
-You may need to extend the cooking time depending on the meat’s thickness
+Depending on the meat's thickness, you may need to extend the cooking time.

 4. Sirloin